 How to Change the Mood of a Scene Using Colour Grading in DaVinci Resolve

-Natural colour reinforces story, but sometimes you need a stronger touch.
+Natural reinforces story, but sometimes you need a stronger touch.

-Stylised colour is a cue for your audience about the kind of story they’re watching, but it’s very easy to too far.
-In this lesson you’ll some examples of stylised colour grading plus a break down of exactly what goes into creating colour grading that shapes the tone of a story.
+Stylised colour is a cue for your audience about the kind of story they’re watching, but it’s very easy to go too far.
+In this lesson you’ll see some examples of stylised colour grading plus a break down of exactly what goes into creating colour grading that the of a story.

 Telling a Story With Colour Grading in Resolve